+If DestinationDisplay or DynamicDestinationDisplay at a JourneyPattern level is not used, then DestinationDisplay is a mandatory element within VehicleJourney and if not provided will raise an error in the validator.

 Formatting for timetable displays

 As with stops read down a timetable, one of the common problems with TXC data is how disparate trips on different days of the week can be structured across a traditional matrix timetable, and one of the goals of the TXC-PTI profile was to facilitate this where possible.